 Other Sun Protection Measures You Should Take

 Your sun protection routine shouldn’t stop with applying (and reapplying) sunscreen.
-According to the FDA, there are a few other measures you should take as well.
-These include limiting your amount of time in the sun, especially during the sun’s peak hours of 10 a.m. to 2 p.m.; seeking shade; and wearing clothing and accessories, like long sleeves, pants, a broad-brimmed hat, and UV-blocking sunglasses, to cover exposed areas.
+According to the AAD, there are a few other measures you should take as well.
+These include limiting your amount of time in the sun — especially during the sun’s peak hours of 10 a.m. to 2 p.m. — seeking shade, and wearing clothing that covers exposed areas — such as long sleeves, pants, a wide-brimmed hat, and UV-blocking sunglasses.

-To recap: Look for a broad-spectrum sunscreen that suits your skin type, apply it 30 minutes before going outside and as directed, reapply it at least every two hours, and remember to take other sun protection measures in addition to wearing sunscreen.
-With these tips in mind, you’re ready for a great summer!
+To recap — look for a broad-spectrum sunscreen that suits your skin type, apply it 15 minutes before going outside and as directed, reapply it at least every two hours, and remember to seek shade and wear sun protective clothing in addition to wearing sunscreen.
+With these tips in mind, you’re prepared for a great, sun-safe summer.

 Discover more tips & tricks